Single Alert View - New UI

 IMPORTANT Web Remote sessions can be initiated from Windows, macOS, Linux, iOS, or Android devices using a recent version of the Chrome, Firefox, Edge, or Safari browser; no installed Agent is required.
 However, only Windows and macOS devices with a Managed Agent installed can be controlled via a Web Remote session.

-For Web Remote to function properly on macOS devices running Mojave or later, these applications must be listed and checked under System Preferences > Security & Privacy > Privacy in the following sections :
+For Web Remote to function properly on macOS devices running Mojave or later, the following applications must be listed and selected for the following options in System Preferences > Security & Privacy > Privacy (or, for Ventura, System Settings > Privacy & Security > Privacy section):

 • Accessibility: AEM Agent, Vine Server